The Immaculate Conception requires an in-depth study of the Bible to understand.

 Most Evangelical theologians teach that the virgin birth was necessary to separate Jesus from the sin of Adam.

-I was recently listening to the popular Evangelical radio program, "A Love Worth Finding", which features the late Pastor Adrian Rogers.
-The show plays on hundreds of stations around the world.
+The popular Evangelical radio program, "A Love Worth Finding" plays on hundreds of stations around the world.
+It features the late Pastor Adrian Rogers.
 Pastor Adrian was defending the necessity for a virgin birth.
 He said something very powerful:

 "Jesus had to be born through a virgin birth because he could not be corrupted by original sin of Adam."